Preserving Relationships in the Midst of Political Turmoil

 In your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, having a good conscience, so that, when you are slandered, those who revile your good behavior in Christ may be put to shame.

-If the Lord uses your gracious behavior to open a door for sharing the gospel with others, one way to do so would be to walk them through RW360’s Transformed pamphlet, which provides simple gospel presentation and clear examples of how Jesus transforms our lives when we put our trust in him.
+If the Lord uses your gracious behavior to open a door for sharing the gospel with others, one way to do so would be to walk them through RW360’s Transformed pamphlet, which provides a simple gospel presentation and clear examples of how Jesus transforms our lives when we put our trust in him.

-Three Steps You Can Take Regardless of Election Results
+Four Steps You Can Take Regardless of Election Results

-Pray, Pray and Pray!
+1. Pray, Pray and Pray!
 Our country faces divisions and challenges that have been aggravated by months of political rhetoric that has been repeated and magnified by both sides.
 Therefore, this is a time to obey God’s command to pray earnestly for all of the people in our nation and especially for those who are in positions of political responsibility, even if you don’t agree with them (1 Tim.
 2:1-2; Jer.
 29:7; Rom.
 13:1).

 Among other things, we should pray that God would grant all of us, especially our leaders, repentance from sin, humility and deliverance from pride, genuine compassion for the disadvantaged, true and uniform justice, a reverent fear of God that moves each of us to obey his commands, and most of all, for the gospel to go forth with power.